 with three dots (pips) on one end are trumps:

 (a five-count), ,

 (lowest).
 Doubles may also be declared a trump suit.
 When a trump is led, each player must play a trump if he

 has one.
 High trump wins any trick.
 If a non-trump domino is led, and a player cannot follow suit, he may (does not have to) play a trump if he has one.

 NO TRUMPS: A player who gets the bid may elect no trump ("follow me").
 When "follow me" is called, each player, in turn, plays the "suit" corresponding to the high end of the domino led in each trick.
 The double in each suit is high.
 A player may play any domino if he cannot follow suit.
 In any case, whoever wins a trick leads the next domino.

 STRATEGY: If your bid is the highest, you have the advantage of calling trumps and leading the first domino.
 The object is to bid wisely, make your bid, or help your partner make his bid.
 If the opposing team partners get the bid, then you and your partner try to set them.
 This is done by preventing them from making their bid, if possible, by "catching" (winning) tricks with "count."
+Setting your opponents is an important acquired skill.
 (If the bid is in marks, you can set the opponents by taking any trick.)